 You can download the latest version of Lens Studio here.

-Can I create a Face Lens with Lens Studio?
+Can I create Face Lenses and World Lenses with Lens Studio?

 What are the hardware and system requirements for Lens Studio?

 Below are the current requirements for Lens Studio.

 - Operating System: Windows 10 (64 bit); MacOS 10.11+

 - Hardware: Minimum of Intel Core i3 2.5Ghz or AMD Phenom II 2.6Ghz with 4 GB RAM; Intel HD Graphics 4000 / Nvidia GeForce 710 / AMD Radeon HD 6450 or better; screen resolution of 1280x768 or higher

 How can I get started with Lens Studio?

 Check out our "Getting Started" guide to learn how to build your first Lens!

 How will I know if there is an update to Lens Studio?